bcgov/digital-toolkit/_guides/corporate-enablers/corporate-enablers-citizen-and-business.md

 ---
-title: Corporate Enablers - Citizen & Business
+title: Citizen & Business
-guide: Enterprise Business Architecture
+guide: Corporate Enablers
 ---

 **Contact Centre** Owner: Ron Hinshaw, Ministry of Technology, Innovation and Citizens' Services (MTICS), ServiceBC Description: Provides citizens with access to government services in-person and over the phone, through 62 Service BC Centres located throughout the Province, and via the telephone through the Service BC Contact Centre.
 Capabilities: all services offered by ServiceBC.